 The doctors have linked my vitiligo to my mother developing hypothyroidism before she was pregnant with me.
 I guess auto immune diseases run in my family.
 My sister also has hypothyroidism, and I have diabetes on both sides.
 I have developed Graves’ Disease which is also an auto immune disease.
 It’s amazing to me how so much is linked together.
 I have never used make up or tried any treatment for my vitiligo.
 I have just used my self-confidence to get me through it.
 I wouldn’t say I have given up hope for a cure, but I think I have come to the realization that trying to cure an auto immune disease isn’t probably going to happen in my lifetime.

 I am married to an awesome man Dominic Roufs, who is a huge supporter of my vitiligo awareness efforts.
 I also have one son named Herbie who thinks that vitiligo ROCKS!!
-We live in a small town in Minnesota in our home with our dog Bob.
+We live in a small town in Minnesota in our home with our dog Ronnie.
 We are very blessed people and are very lucky for all we have.

 My goal with our group here in Minnesota, is to bring everyone together and let them know that there are so many people with vit just like them.
 I would have given anything growing up to know someone else with vitiligo.
 I also want to be a link between doctors and dermatologist for patients with vitiligo who feel they have nowhere to turn.
 I also want to help educate the medical community on vitiligo since many people who work in it have never even heard of vit.